opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Lifecycle.md

 ```

 Notice:
-* We use the `SELF` keyword to get information of the node itself (e.g., the property `hello_message` of the current
+* We use the `SELF` keyword to reference to the current node itself.
+* We use `get_property` to get the property `hello_message` of the current node.
-python node).

-The input param `msp` of the `start` interface is available as an environment variable in the script `start.py`:
+In the example, the input param `msp` of the `start` interface is available as an environment variable in the script
+`start.py` as follows:

 ```python
 # scripts/start.py